 What will each Online Course look like?

 Every year we will be adding more courses to the online course catalogue.
-As of Semester 2, 2017, our online course catalogue contains eight courses: Biblical Leadership, Interpreting the Bible, Ministry with Children, Old Testament Theology, Systematic Theology, Spiritual Disciplines, Thinking about the Trinity and Worship Leading.
+As of Semester 1 2020 our online course catalog contains 12 courses: Biblical Worship, Christian History, Christian Leadership, Interpreting the Bible, Ministry with Children, Old Testament Survey, Pastoral Care, Systematic Theology I, Systematic Theology II, Spiritual Formation, Thinking About the Trinity, Worship Leading.

 Most of these courses are NZQA Level 5 courses (this means they are at the level of a first year university course).
 Each course has a different credit value.
 For example, some courses are 10 credits, while others are just 5.